 The State Hermitage Museum, Grand Peterhof Palace and Church of the Saviour on Spilled Blood count among the top attractions in the Russian city.

-Gdansk in Poland
+Gdansk name change in Poland

 Now part of Poland’s Trójmiasto (Tricity) conurbation, along with Sopot and Gdynia, Gdansk was long known as Danzig, a German name.
 The city was once a member of the Heanseatic League of trading cities.
 Its Old Town has been reconstructed and is a joy to stroll in.